The name of the organization shall be the Sport Trails of the Ascutney Basin, hereinafter known as STAB.

 Officer duties will be elected by the board at the first meeting after elections.

-Should the Presidency become vacant, the Vice President shall assume the Presidency.
+Should the Presidency become vacant, the remaining board members shall appoint a member to the Presidency.
 A vacancy in any other office shall be filled by special elections at the next club meeting following the occurrence of the vacancy.

 Additionally, the Executive Board shall insure that the legal affairs of the club are in order and that it is adequately protected by liability insurance.